mfidakar/mf24-website/content/publication/mf-2018/index.md

 ---
-title: "The Impact of Maternal Education on Maternal Health Seeking Behavior in Afghanistan"
+title: "Fidakar, M. (2018).
+The Impact of Maternal Education on Maternal Health Seeking Behavior in Afghanistan"
 date: 2018-07-12
 publishDate: 2018-07-12
 authors: ["Mohammad Fidakar"]